openlibhums/imports/docs/source/import_export_update.rst

 2. Extract the zip file you exported and open the CSV in your spreadsheet software of choice (but be careful with character encoding).

 3. Edit the metadata as desired.
 You an rearrange the columns but the column names have to stay exactly the same.
-See the :download:`sample update <_static/sample_update.zip>`, which shows how changes can be made to the data in :download:`sample import <_static/sample_import.zip>`.
+See the :download:`sample update <_static/sample_update.csv>`, which shows changes made to the data in :download:`sample import <_static/sample_import.csv>`.
 See also the `Metadata Field Reference`_ for details on each field.

-4. Compress the CSV (alongside any associated files--advanced users only) as a zip file.
-Here's how to do that `on Windows`_ and `on a Mac`_.
-The zip file name can be whatever you want.
+4. Save the CSV file with a name of your choosing.

-5. On the **All Articles** page, select **Upload Update** and upload your zip file.
+5. On the **All Articles** page, select **Upload Update** and upload your CSV file.

 6. A table should load in your browser showing you the data you uploaded, before you import it.
 If everything looks good, select **Import**.